DesktopMan/xml2cards/README.md

    ```
    ./xml2cards.py items.xml filter.txt output.json
    ```
-3. Open the JSON file in RPG cards and edit as you see fit
+3. Load the JSON file in RPG cards and edit as you see fit

 # Example filter.txt